mattywausb/ElBanquos_AlarmClock/README.md

 # Introduction
 Actual alarm clocks are often not designed very well, because they try to be cheap and very multifunctional.
-Iwank to create an alarm clock, that is optimized for that purpose by enhancen the essential features an reducing all gimmicks not necessary for the job.
+I want to create an alarm clock, that is optimized by enhanceing the essential features an reducing all gimmicks not necessary for the job.

 Essential functions of a radio alarm clock
 * show the actual time (in a good adapted brightness)